HarryVu298/Airline_Crew_Scheduler/README.md

 # Airline_Crew_Scheduler

-Airline Crew Scheduler is an application developed by Harry Vu in 2023 to help airlines organize their crew schedules based on flight assignments.
+Airline Crew Scheduler is an application developed to help airlines organize their crew schedules based on flight assignments.
 It provides an interactive menu-based system where the user can:

 1. View a list of crew names.
 2. View all flight locations.